teddytomas/stoploss/README.md

 ## What is a stoploss ?

 A stoploss is an ordertype available on lots of centralised trading platforms.
 Its aim is to limit a trading positions losses.
 So for example imagine you are long and the price is going down, or vice versa short and price is rising.
-The stoploss is used as a risk management tool for when losses get too big to close the position.
+The stoploss is used as a risk management tool to close positions before losses get too big.
 Example:

 * user is long 1000 units current price is 10.00 and price is falling.
 User sets a SellStop order to trigger when price reaches 8.00.
 The SellStop sells 1000 units to close the position when the price falls to 8.00